xxxnell/how-do-vits-work/README.md

 **Metrics.** We provide several metrics for measuring accuracy and uncertainty: Acuracy (Acc, ↑) and Acc for 90% certain results (Acc-90, ↑), negative log-likelihood (NLL, ↓), Expected Calibration Error (ECE, ↓), Intersection-over-Union (IoU, ↑) and IoU for certain results (IoU-90, ↑), Unconfidence (Unc-90, ↑), and Frequency for certain results (Freq-90, ↑).
 We also define a method to plot a reliability diagram for visualization.

-**Models.** We provide AlexNet, VGG, pre-activation VGG, ResNet, pre-activation ResNet, ResNeXt, WideResNet, ViT, PiT, Swin, MLP-Mixer, and Alter-ResNet by default.
+**Models.** We provide AlexNet, VGG, pre-activation VGG, ResNet, pre-activation ResNet, ResNeXt, WideResNet, ViT, PiT, Swin, MLP-Mixer, and Alter-ResNet by default. timm implementations also can be used.